charles-azam/deepengineer/README.md

 ## Stack:

-- NextJS for the front and part of the backend
+- React / Vite for the frontend
 - FastAPI for the backend
 - Supabase for authentification
 - Stripe for payment